Art by Shoaib Pasha.

 The end result of a ground is an electrically neutral system.

-In electrical engineering, all circuits require a Ground to function - it is often referred to as "GND", and has its own symbol for use in diagrams (see Rule [[[).
+In electrical engineering, all circuits require a Ground to function - it is often referred to as "GND", and has its own symbol for use in diagrams (see E.E.
+Rule [[[).
 In many electrical situations, without the availability of a physical connection to the Earth, a "Floating Ground" can be used, which simply serves as a type of '0V reference line' (see def. of Voltage) that acts as a return path for current back to the negative side of the power supply.

-# A. Rule .
+# P. Rule .
 There are two distinct categories, processes under which charge is transferred.
 Specific means of transfer, like charging by friction (rubbing) fall under these wider processes.
 These processes are Conduction, and Induction.

 Conduction: